 Since its inception, the National Park Service has operated under a mandate to preserve resources under their stewardship within a natural range of variation.
-Pursuant to this, park service officials often find themselves concerned either due to the scarcity of endemic plant or animal species or due to an abundance of non-native species damaging park ecosystems.
+Pursuant to this, park service officials often find themselves concerned about either the scarcity of endemic plant or animal species or an abundance of non-native species damaging park ecosystems.
 However, harm to ecosystems can also be driven by hyperabundance of an endemic species due to the removal of some downward population pressure.
 This may result from shifting regional trends in habitat suitability, from some more direct (and often anthropogenic) intervention, or from a combination of the two.
-In Yellowstone National Park, endemic mountain pine beetles have recently decimated coniferous forests due to a lack of cold winter temperatures which have traditionally limited the insects’ numbers (Gibson et al. 2008).
+In Yellowstone National Park, for example, endemic mountain pine beetles have recently decimated coniferous forests due to a lack of cold winter temperatures which have traditionally limited the insects’ numbers (Gibson et al. 2008).
 In many Midwestern and eastern national parks and monuments, habitat alterations and the culling of natural predators outside park boundaries has led to historically high densities of endemic white-tailed deer, capable of intense foraging on vegetation and the depletion of resources on which other endemic species depend (Porter 1991, Waller and Alverson 1997).
 The question of when a hyperabundance of some endemic species exceeds the natural range of variation is borderline philosophical.
 In the case of the mountain pine beetle, numbers of the insects are on the rise throughout the Rocky Mountains due to shifting climate patterns (Gibson et al. 2008).
 Is this then an unnatural overabundance or is it representative of a new natural state?
 In either case, how should park service officials interpret the service’s mandate to preserve resources in a natural condition?
-These ideas are central to the research presented in this article which focuses on a small stream in a small National Historical Park in Sitka, Alaska.
+These ideas are central to the research presented in this article which focuses on a small river in a small National Historical Park in Sitka, Alaska.

 In recent decades, park managers have observed what may be unnaturally high abundances of pink salmon (Oncorhynchus gorbuscha) arriving to spawn in late summer.
 These fish bring with them the potential to strain their ecosystem’s ability to sustain other resident fish species by crashing in-stream dissolved oxygen concentrations (Sergeant et al. 2023).
-There exists the possibility that these high abundances of pink salmon are driven in part or in whole by the presence of a nearby salmon hatchery which rears and releases 3 million of these fish each year.
+These high abundances of pink salmon may be driven in part or in whole by the presence of a nearby salmon hatchery which rears and releases 3 million of these fish each year.
 Alternatively, their numbers could be the result of shifting/climate and habitat trends impacting pink salmon in the broader region.
 This work seeks to build a picture of pink salmon populations in the vicinity of Sitka against which the numbers observed at the stream of interest may be compared, as well as to determine the of impact local hatchery releases on the annual abundance of spawning pink salmon in this stream.